top of page

 Ellie Hughes

-Ellie is a Kansas City native who spent the last several years at Middlebury College in Vermont, where she received a bachelor’s degree in environmental policy and cultivated a deep interest in all things climate justice.
+Ellie is a Kansas City native who spent the last several years at Middlebury College in Vermont, where she received a bachelor’s degree in environmental policy and cultivated a deep interest in all things environmental justice.
 She wrote her thesis on the two-way interactions between American national security logic and climate change, with a focus on militarized responses to climate migration taking shape at the southern border.
 Most recently, her work beyond the classroom has included policy research on topics ranging from a just green transition in Argentina to the intersection of climate change and U.S. defense spending.
 Ellie is thrilled to take on her new role as a Resilience Corps Fellow because, in the face of overlapping global crises, she finds the greatest hope in community-level action.
 She is excited to learn the ins and outs of local government, community engagement, and climate policy implementation in order to support resilience and just transition efforts.
 In her free time, Ellie enjoys hiking, sailing, skiing, and knitting, and she looks forward to exploring all that Maine has to offer.

 Brenda Kirlin